syncfusion-content/maui-docs/MAUI/DataGrid/data-binding.md

 {% endhighlight %}
 {% endtabs %}

-If the data source implements [ICollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.icollection?view=net-6.0) interface, then the `SfDataGrid` will automatically refresh the view when an item is added, removed, or cleared.
+If the data source implements the [ICollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.icollection?view=net-6.0) interface, then the `SfDataGrid` will automatically refresh the view when an item is added, removed, or cleared.
 When you add or remove an item in [ObservableCollection](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1?view=net-6.0), it automatically refreshes the view as the ObservableCollection.
 That implements the [INotifyCollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1.system-componentmodel-inotifypropertychanged-propertychanged?view=net-6.0).
 But when you do the same in `List`, it will not refresh the view automatically.

 If the data model implements the `INotifyPropertyChanged` interface, then the SfDataGrid responds to the property change at runtime to update the view.

 ## Binding with IEnumerable

-The `SfDataGrid` control supports to bind any collection that implements from [IEnumerable](https://docs.microsoft.com/en-us/dotnet/api/system.collections.ienumerable?view=net-6.0) interface.
-All the data operations such as sorting and filtering are supported when binding collection derived from IEnumerable.
+The `SfDataGrid` control supports binding any collection that implements from [IEnumerable](https://docs.microsoft.com/en-us/dotnet/api/system.collections.ienumerable?view=net-6.0) interface.
+All the data operations such as sorting and filtering are supported when the binding collection is derived from `IEnumerable`.

 ## Binding with DataTable

-The `SfDataGrid` control supports to bind the [DataTable](https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable?view=net-6.0). `SfDataGrid` control automatically refresh the UI when binding DataTable as ItemsSource when rows are added, removed or cleared.
+The `SfDataGrid` control supports binding the [DataTable](https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable?view=net-6.0). `SfDataGrid` control automatically refresh the UI when binding `DataTable` as `ItemsSource` when rows are added, removed or cleared.

 {% tabs %}
 {% highlight c# %}